-&lt;sup>3 See the Ethics section in the H2020 Online Manual
+&lt;sup>2 See the Ethics section in the H2020 Online Manual

-- Representatives of EuroHPC Hosting Entities involved in a given Call (assisted, if necessary, by technical experts). - For the Calls involving domain/user group panels, the chairs of these domain panels.
+- The Executive Director or his/her delegate from the EuroHPC JU, who will chair the RAP. - The Chair of the ARC. - Representatives of EuroHPC Hosting Entities involved in a given Call (assisted, if necessary, by technical experts). - For the Calls involving domain/user group panels, the chairs of these domain panels.